lm3nitro/Projects/New/Suricata rule development.md

 In implementing Suricata on a VM, the project aimed to enhance network security by developing and testing custom rules against various scans.
 Through the simulation of network traffic, I was able to evaluate the effectiveness of these rules created, which led to a deeper understanding of Suricata’s capabilities.

 This exercise highlighted the necessity of continuous rule optimization to effectively detect against threats while minimizing false positives.
-Testing is a crucial component, as it validates the detection capabilities of the rules, informs of adjustments neede based on actual network behavior, and enhances the overall security posture.
+Testing is a crucial component, as it validates the detection capabilities of the rules, informs of adjustments needed based on actual network behavior, and enhances the overall security posture.